PyPSA/PyPSA/doc/optimal_power_flow.rst

 *  ``pypsa.linopt.write_constraint`` for writing out the constraint to the ``.lp`` file
 *  ``pypsa.linopt.set_conref`` for attaching the constraint to the network itself, this only necessary if a shadow price should be extracted after solving

-The are funcitons defined as such:
+The are functions defined as such:

 .. automethod:: pypsa.linopt.get_var
 .. automethod:: pypsa.linopt.linexpr